BojanZelic/cloudflare-zero-trust-operator/README.md

 # Cloudflare Zero-Trust Operator

-This is very early alpha project and not finalized yet & is therefore still a work in progess.
-Expect breaking changes

 Cloudflare Zero-Trust operator allow you to manage your zero-trust configuration directly from kubernetes

 <!-- Version_Placeholder -->